Muetze42/nova-menu/docs/unfiltered-elements.md

 ## Disable Filter For Menu Elements

-You can disable the filter function for a menu element by invoking the `addKeywords` method when defining a menu element:
+You can disable the filter function for a menu element by invoking the `notFilterable` method when defining a menu element:

 ```php
 use NormanHuth\NovaMenu\MenuSection; // [tl! focus]